Cruella (film): Plot

-In 1964 England, Estella Miller is a creative child with a talent for fashion, but is ostracized for her black and white hair.
-She develops a nefarious streak, so her mother, Catherine, nicknames her "Cruella" and encourages her to be nicer.
-After Estella is expelled from school, Catherine decides to move them to London, stopping at a party at Hellman Hall, a mansion on the Suffolk coast to ask the host for money.
+In 1964 England, Estella Miller is a creative child with a talent for fashion, but is ostracized for her black and white hair and rebellious behavior.
+After Estella is expelled from school, her mother Catherine decides to move them to London, stopping at a party at Hellman Hall, a mansion on the Suffolk coast, to ask the host for money.
 Sneaking inside, Estella loses her mother's necklace while being chased by the host's Dalmatian dogs, which push Catherine off a cliffside balcony to her death.
 Orphaned, Estella runs away to London and befriends street urchins Jasper and Horace.

-The three become great friends; Estella practices thievery and grifts with Jasper and Horace, honing her fashion skills by designing their disguises, alongside their dogs, Buddy and Wink.
-For her birthday in 1977, Jasper gets her a job at the Liberty department store, but Estella is made a janitor and denied the chance to use her talents.
+In 1977, Jasper, Horace and Estella are making a living as thieves.
+Jasper gets Estella a job at the Liberty department store, but she is made a janitor and denied the chance to design clothes.
 She drunkenly redecorates the window display and impresses Baroness von Hellman, a renowned but authoritarian haute couture designer who offers her a coveted job at her fashion house.
-Estella gains the Baroness' confidence, later noticing her wearing Catherine's necklace, which she claims is a family heirloom once stolen by an employee.
-Estella asks Jasper and Horace to help retrieve it during the Baroness’ Black and White Ball, suspecting that the Baroness is lying.
+Estella notices the Baroness wearing Catherine's necklace, which she claims is a family heirloom once stolen by an employee.
+Estella asks Jasper and Horace to help retrieve it during the Baroness's Black and White Ball.

-To conceal her identity, Estella creates the alter ego "Cruella", letting her natural hair show rather than wearing her usual wig, and wearing one of the Baroness' old designs from a vintage clothing store owned by the flamboyant Artie.
-At the ball, Cruella steals the spotlight as Jasper and Horace break into the Baroness' vault, but they realize that the Baroness is wearing the necklace.
-Jasper improvises and releases rats into the party, allowing the disguised Estella to swipe the necklace.
-The Baroness summons her Dalmatians with a dog whistle, leading Estella to realize that the Baroness was the one responsible for her mother's death.
-In the ensuing chaos, a Dalmatian swallows the necklace.
-Seeking revenge, Estella orders Jasper and Horace to kidnap the Dalmatians to recover the necklace.
-She then upstages the Baroness at various events, gaining notoriety via society columnist Anita Darling, Estella's childhood friend who has agreed to continue writing articles about her.
-The furious Baroness fires her lawyer, Roger Dearly, while Estella's increasingly haughty behavior discomforts Jasper and Horace.
+To conceal her identity, Estella creates an alter ego named "Cruella" based on her childhood nickname, letting her natural hair show rather than dying it, and wearing one of the Baroness's modified designs.
+Jasper releases rats into the party, allowing Estella to swipe the necklace.
+The Baroness summons her Dalmatians with a dog whistle, making Estella realize that the Baroness killed her mother.
+Seeking revenge, Estella orders Jasper and Horace to kidnap the Dalmatians after one of them swallows the necklace.
+Over the next few months, she upstages the Baroness at various events, gaining notoriety via her childhood friend, society columnist Anita Darling.
+The furious Baroness fires her lawyer, Roger Dearly, for failing to stop Cruella, while Estella's increasingly haughty behavior discomforts Jasper and Horace.